chevron-down Created with Sketch Beta.

 Post-graduation is an optimal time to take opportunities for public service seriously.
 Most law students graduate in their mid-to-late twenties before they have started families.
 Graduating from law school typically marks the end of formal education for most young lawyers, and their attention may, for the first time, turn to rooting themselves in a community through public service and civic engagement.

 These entities provide vitally important and often high-profile services related to local quality of life.
-Therefore, they often are highly scrutinized within local political culture, especially when the community’s demand for a service exceeds the entity’s capacity to deliver, or when the entity is perceived to have a disproportionate allocation of political power relative to its mandate.
+Therefore, they are often highly scrutinized within local political culture, especially when the community’s demand for a service exceeds the entity’s capacity to deliver or when the entity is perceived to have a disproportionate allocation of political power relative to its mandate.
 The public board or commission that governs the entity’s activities resolves such matters.

 Overlooked Personal and Professional Development Opportunities

-Service on public boards and commissions offers an array of underappreciated opportunities to experience personal and professional development.
-Young attorneys can also gain experience in the local political process through their public board service.
 Public boards and commissions meet in public regularly (usually monthly), are governed by state public meetings and records laws, and rely on paid employees and sometimes volunteers to assist with governance, service delivery, and fundraising.
-They also draw a wide range of professional disciplines that can expand a young attorney’s professional network and understanding of nonlegal disciplines in public institutions.
-Engineers, architects, accountants, social workers, and others have skill sets important to the delivery of these services.
-Involvement in public service, therefore, gives young attorneys an opportunity to learn how to apply their legal skills within a diverse professional skills environment.
+They also draw a wide range of professional disciplines to expand your professional network and understanding of nonlegal disciplines in public institutions.
+Engineers, architects, accountants, social workers, and others have skill sets that are important to delivering these services.
+Involvement in public service, therefore, allows you to learn how to apply your legal skills within a diverse professional skills environment.

 A board or commission can operate as training grounds for future political and community leaders.
 Service opportunities for a public board or commission typically involve an appointment by an elected official or an elected body.
 Reaching out to potential contacts in any given public agency may be helpful.
 While relationships with political actors can provide entrée into these service opportunities, there are other ways to obtain these opportunities.
-Volunteering to deliver meals to the elderly through the local council on aging or to read to children for the public library system can build relationships that may lead to an invitation for board service.
-Volunteering to advance the mission of these organizations might also provide insight on possible legal or regulatory challenges confronting the organization that a young attorney can help resolve.

 Awareness of Fiduciary Responsibilities

-While the benefits far outweigh the risks, fiduciary responsibilities often do come with serving on public boards and commissions.
-This form of service is not for mere résumé enhancement or networking.
-While all members serving on a public board or commission are held to the same standard, there are reputational risks for attorneys—young or otherwise—who allow impropriety, unethical behavior, or illegalities to occur unchecked on their watch.
-Young attorneys who volunteer in this capacity must be willing to invest the time to stay abreast of the agency’s activities as well as best practices in the industry that may impact the agency.
+If you volunteer in this capacity, you must be willing to invest the time to stay abreast of the agency’s activities as well as best practices in the industry that may impact the agency.
 When I served on my city’s transit board, I attended conferences where legal trainings were held.
 This not only gave me access to continuing legal education credits, but it also made me a more confident board member.